parasoft/soatest-cucumber/README.md

  * Implement Cucumber step definitions as
 [Parasoft SOAtest](https://www.parasoft.com/product/soatest/) test cases, eliminating the labor and difficulty of manually coding step definitions.
- * Use JSON to define your step definitions and link them to SOAtest test cases.
+ * Use JSON to create your step definitions and link them to SOAtest test cases.

 ## Introduction